 .

 • HELOCs and 2nd Mortgage Subordination Issues: If you have a home equity line of credit or second mortgage, the lender may need to approve the subordination of the home equity line of credit, meaning it remains secondary to the new mortgage.
 Many people choose to complete a HELOC refinance because the 2nd mortgage lenders rarely agree to subordinate in a timely manner.
 This can cause delays or complications if the HELOC lender refuses to subordinate.
+Learn more about the pros and cons of a refinancing a second mortgage in 2025.

 3. Options for Refinancing with a Lien